thebrandonallen/edit-author-slug/readme.txt

 = 1.7.0 =
 * Release date: TBD
 * Bumps the minimum required version to WordPress 4.9.
-* Bumps "Tested up to" version to 5.3.2
+* Bumps "Tested up to" version to 5.4.1
+* Fixes an error that may occur with some install of iThemes Security

 = 1.6.1 =
 * Release date: 2019-09-05